This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Purpose

-3. Train and provide resources for first responders and members of other key community sectors on safety around fentanyl, carfentanil, and other dangerous drugs and for establishing policies and procedures to implement evidence-based, trauma-informed care practices
+3. Number of first responders and other key community sector members trained on naloxone administration; safety around fentanyl, carfentanil, and other dangerous and illicit drugs; and establishing policies and procedures for the implementation of evidence-based, trauma informed care practices

 Eligibility